aldenbernsteinn/CY.AI/README.md

 Step 4: Create the model

-1. # Note that default name set in CY.AI.py will be GeneralAI, if you want your model to work immediately with no personal customization. run the following command in the terminal within the same location that the yaml. file is located:
+1. # Note that the default name set in CY.AI.py will be GeneralAI, if you want your model to work immediately with no personal customization. run the following command in the terminal within the same location that the yaml. file is located:

  ollama create General AI - f Gemma2_9bTemplate.yaml      OR      ollama create General AI - f Llama3yamltemplate.yaml (not as accurate)